Samsung/tizen-docs/docs/application/web/guides/connectivity/bluetooth.md

    * 16-bit representation: "D<sub>1</sub>D<sub>2</sub>D<sub>3</sub>D<sub>4</sub>", equivalent to "0000D<sub>1</sub>D<sub>2</sub>D<sub>3</sub>D<sub>4</sub>-0000-1000-8000-00805F9B34FB", where D<sub>1</sub>..D<sub>4</sub> stand for hexadecimal digits.
    For example: "d182".

-Unless stated otherwise, each function taking a UUID as a parameter will accept any of the 3 forms and make appropriate conversions.
+Functions taking UUIDs as parameters accept any of these three forms and make appropriate conversions.
-Unless stated otherwise, each UUID returned from a function and each UUID attribute of an object may be a 16-bit, 32-bit or 128-bit UUID.
+Each UUID returned from a function and each UUID attribute of an object may be a 16-bit, 32-bit or 128-bit UUID.
+All exceptions to these rules are noted in the API reference for [mobile](../../api/latest/device_api/mobile/tizen/bluetooth.html), [wearable](../../api/latest/device_api/wearable/tizen/bluetooth.html), and [tv](../../api/latest/device_api/tv/tizen/bluetooth.html) devices.
-Bluetooth API functions are case-insensitive with regard to UUIDs - lowercase (abcdef) and uppercase (ABCDEF) characters are recognized as valid hexadecimal digits.
+Bluetooth API functions are case-insensitive with regard to UUIDs.
+Lowercase (abcdef) and uppercase (ABCDEF) characters are recognized as valid hexadecimal digits.

 The 128-bit UUID that is the base for UUIDs having 16-bit or 32-bit equivalents is defined available through the API in `BluetoothManager` as `BASE_UUID`.

 `BluetoothManager` methods to manipulate UUIDs:

-   * `uuidTo128bit()`
+   - `uuidTo128bit()` converts a UUID to its 128-bit equivalent
       ```
       var uuidFrom16bits = tizen.bluetooth.uuidTo128bit("1234");
       var uuidFrom32bits = tizen.bluetooth.uuidTo128bit("ab5690ef");